Draft Discharge of Firearms By-law

 If so, this bylaw should be amended to include other areas within the town of Huntsville boundaries where it would be unsafe to discharge some of these weapons.
 There are areas on your maps show as blank spaces where there are subdivisions of residences and seasonal residences.
 There are areas where children walk to school bus stops, and wait for buses.
 There are recreational areas where people go for walks and exercise.
 Do we have to continue to hide during hunting season, or is this bylaw an attempt reduce the risk to these neighbourhoods.

-Mary Lake over 3 years ago
+Mary Lake about 4 years ago

 1. My property is less than 7.4 acres, but I have permission from my neighbours to bow hunt on adjoining land, which increases the size to over 100 acres.